-“As part of my role on the team, I coordinated weekly meetings with the other members of the council which allowed us to keep track of our progress and made sure that we kept to our deadlines,” This offers a greater insight into your role specifically and allows them to see how you demonstrated the traits that they are looking for.
+You could even say, “As part of my role on the team, I coordinated weekly meetings with the other members of the council which allowed us to keep track of our progress and made sure that we kept to our deadlines.”
+This offers a greater insight into your role specifically and allows them to see how you demonstrated the traits that they are looking for.

 Many medical schools will have a certain structure to their interviews in order to keep them relatively standardised – for example, UCL almost always ask about your BMAT essay as part of their interview, specifically how you would improve it.

 Looking at the specific interview guide pages on The Medic Portal and online student forums can help to give you an idea of what to expect when you go into the interview so that you can start to prepare beforehand.